atom/atom/CONTRIBUTING.md

 [find-and-replace](https://github.com/atom/find-and-replace),
 [language-javascript](https://github.com/atom/language-javascript), and
 [atom-light-ui](https://github.com/atom/atom-light-ui).

+If your issue is related to a specific package, open an issue on that package's issue tracker.
+If you're unsure which package is causing your problem or if you're having an issue with Atom core, open an issue on this repository.

 For more information on how to work with Atom's official packages, see [Contributing to Atom Packages](https://github.com/atom/atom/blob/master/docs/contributing-to-packages.md)